 Karanga Karanga coincides with Māori women artist exhibitions in Gisborne and Wellington.
-Together they ‘will be seen as the first definitive statement on the art of Māori women’ (Toi Maihi, exhibition organiser).
+Together they were ‘seen as the first definitive statement on the art of Māori women’ (Toi Maihi, exhibition organiser).

-Each venue will show through audio-visual presentation works showing at the other venues, as well as all exhibits in their different stages of making.
+Each venue showed through audio-visual presentation works showing at the other venues, as well as all exhibits in their different stages of making.
 Some Karanga Karanga visual artists have pooled their talents with poets and writers to produce works which are combinations of traditional art forms while others work individually in a more contemporary sense.

-Karanga Karanga celebrates the individual and collective making of art by Māori women, ‘who desire to see their art forms re-established as complementary to that of the men.
+Karanga Karanga celebrated the individual and collective making of art by Māori women, ‘who desire to see their art forms re-established as complementary to that of the men.
 Māoridom needs to use every strength it possesses in today’s society; it is illogical to ignore the tremendous influential potential of women.
 A number of the women involved are uncomfortable at the thought of exhibiting without men, the hope is that in the future we will be able to exhibit with our men.’

 Related